 Become an on-call firefighter

 Thank you for your interest in working for Devon and Somerset Fire and Rescue Service.

-We have temporarily paused our on-call firefighter recruitment.
-Please check this page regularly for updates.
+Most of our fire stations are crewed by on-call firefighters.
 On-call firefighters do the same emergency work as wholetime firefighters, but they can also have other jobs too.
 While on duty, they carry a pager, which activates when they need to attend an incident.

 Who we’re looking for